Homecoming (2009 film): Critical response

-Reviews of the film were universally panned.
-The film holds a 0% approval rating on Rotten Tomatoes based on 24 reviews, with an average rating of 3.10/10.
+The film was panned by critics.
+It holds a 0% approval rating on Rotten Tomatoes based on 24 reviews, with an average rating of 3.10/10.
 The website's critics consensus reads: "A lazy collection of obsession thriller clichés, Homecoming will leave viewers wishing they'd opted for a lopsided football game and some awkward dancing instead."
-According to Metacritic, which collected 6 reviews and calculated a score of 21 out of 100, the film received "generally unfavorable reviews".
+According to Metacritic, which collected 6 reviews and calculated a score of 21 out of 100, the film received "generally unfavorable" reviews.

 Robert Abele of the Los Angeles Times gave it 1.5/5 stars, saying that it "feels a little thin for date night heartbeat-racing, neither trashy nor self-consciously funny enough to make its genre-trapped ludicrousness sing."
 Alonso Duralde of MSNBC gave it 2/5 stars, calling it a rehash of Misery and writing: "You can tell where this is all going, and the familiarity wouldn't be so bad if this cast could have some fun with the cliches."